Hero and Leander: Attestations

-Scholarship indicates that the myth is attested in Ovid's Heroides and in poet Mousaios' (or Musaeus') epic poem.
+The myth is attested in Ovid's Heroides, in poet Mousaios' (or Musaeus') epic poem, and is alluded to in Vergil's Georgics.

 The Double Heroides (attributed to Ovid) treats the narrative in 18 and 19, an exchange of letters between the lovers.
 Leander has been unable to swim across to Hero in her tower because of bad weather; her summons to him to make the effort will prove fatal to her lover.

 Cultural references

 The myth of Hero and Leander has been used extensively in literature and the arts: